giacomoorsini/HGT-and-MGE-detection-in-gut-microbiome/waafle/README.md

 waafle_junctions contigs.fna contigs.gff --reads1 contigs_reads.1.fq reads2 contigs_reads.2.fq
 ```

+## Custom scripts
+In the `src` the custom scripts I made tou use waafle in an HPC cluster are stored.

 ### 5) Remove low-quality reads: `waafle_qc` (OPTIONAL)
 It uses the `waafle_junctions` output to remove contigs with weak read support at one or more junctions.
 ```